Sharing my oldest daughter’s wedding with inspiration and ideas for a rustic barn wedding.

-My oldest daughter, Kelly got married on June 16th near Charlottesville, Va.
+My oldest daughter got married on June 16th.
 It was a wedding that I helped organize from afar down to reserving hotel blocks and buses to and from the venue.
 Ordering flowers, making decor, and more.
 I will share a few of the DIY’s I did with you over the next few weeks.
-I relied heavily on Pinterest for ideas that I could make at home and transport to Virginia.
+I relied heavily on Pinterest for ideas that I could make at home and transport 6 hours away.

-A week before the wedding, Kelly had 6 of her friends and my son-in-laws parents come down to the lake house for a little pre-wedding fun.
+A week before the wedding, we had 6 of her friends and my son-in-laws parents came down to the lake house for a little pre-wedding fun.

 The weather was perfect and there was lots of action on the water…

 …obstacle courses and more.
 It was action packed.